 During growth, the flexible and pliable tissues will continue extending from birth to the second year of life.
 When the bone reaches full size, the tissue hardens into an adult calcified bone.
 For this process to take place uninterrupted, puppies should be subjected to moderate activity.
 Strenuous activity such as long jumps and vigorous exercise can strain and damage a puppy's growth plates, hindering their development.

 How Big Do Pitbulls Get?

 Before getting into why they stop growing, it's important to discuss how big they should get.
 First and foremost, Pitbulls are medium-sized dogs meaning they'll not be small or too large.
 However, there are many types of Pitbulls ranging from bully pits to pocket Pitbulls and standard Pitbulls.
 These types all vary in size, making it challenging to know how big Pitbulls as a whole can get.
 For this reason, it's important to get into different types of Pitbulls.

 Pocket Pitbulls: As the name suggests, this is the smallest of all Pitbulls.
-They grow to a height of 12 to 16 inches and weigh 11 to 22 pounds.
+They grow up to 12 to 16 inches in height and weigh between 11 and 22 pounds.

 Hulk-sized XL Pitbulls: These are the largest of all Pitbulls with sizes varying depending on the parents.

 There's a general formula for estimating how big pit bull puppies get when they become adult dogs.
 Typically, Pitbulls double their four-month weight.
 This is just an estimate.
 However, it gives you a rough idea of how big a Pitbull puppy will become as an adult.